DataCanvasIO/LMPM/readme.md

 pmctl service start
 ```

-Open Web browser with this URL http://localhost:9999/
+Open Web browser with this URL http://<your ip address>:9999/

 ### service start with a port